openstack/python-openstackclient/doc/source/command-objects/volume.rst

 .. option:: --property <key>

-    Property to remove from volume (repeat option to remove multiple properties)
+    Remove a property from volume (repeat option to remove multiple properties)

 .. option:: --image-property <key>

-    To remove image properties from volume
+    Remove an image property from volume
     (repeat option to remove multiple image properties)

+    *Volume version 2 only*

+.. _volume_unset-volume:
 .. describe:: <volume>

     Volume to modify (name or ID)